visdesignlab/upset2/packages/userdocs/docs/development/documentation.md

 When adding a new feature, ensure that your additions are well documented following [JSDoc style annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).
 Also, please add testing via Playwright, outlined in [#end-to-end-e2e-testing](./local-development.md#end-to-end-e2e-testing).

-To build the documentation locally, use the command: `yarn doc`.
-The default file output is at `/docs`.
+To build the documentation locally, use the command: `yarn build:docs`.
+Then, use `yarn dev:docs` to visualize the results.